 3. Unique Records

-This metric is quite simply the number of entries that we are storing in our databases for your application.
-They include unique records (activities, users, etc) and reactions.
+This metric is the number of entries we are storing in our databases for your application.
+They include unique records (Activities, Follow relationships, Collections)

 4. Concurrent Connections